 (Closed State & Federal holidays)

-A Public Access Law Library of the NYS Unified Court System, 5th Judicial District., the Supreme Court Law Library at Watertown is a member of the American Association of Law Libraries (AALL), the Association of Law Libraries of Upstate New York (ALLUNY), the NYS Unified Court Law Libraries Association (Pro Se).
-The Library participates in the Northern NY Library Network (NNYLN).
+A Public Access Law Library of the NYS Unified Court System, 5th Judicial District, The Jefferson County Supreme Court Law Library is a member of the NYS Unified Court Law Libraries Association and collaborates with public libraries within the North Country Library System (NCLS).